-1.6.2 HOSPITAL EDUCATION AND OUTREACH
+1.6.2 Hospital Education and Outreach

 As with EPs, DHCS successfully surpassed the initial goal of the number of EHs attesting to the program (see Section 1.2).
 A large part of this success can be attributed to the original education and outreach campaign done for EHs.
 Initial outreach efforts undertaken by DHCS consisted of emails and one-on-one phone calls.
 In 2015, DHCS conducted webinars and conference calls with individual hospitals and health systems.
 Of the EHs contacted, twenty EHs were scheduled to attest for program year 2015.
-While twenty EHs were scheduled to attest for program year 2015.
+While twenty EHs were scheduled, a total of forty-two EHs attested for program year 2015.
 DHCS was in direct contact with an additional ten EHs preparing to attest by 2016.
-Analysts were assigned to these EHs in order to ensure that the EHs successfully started the program year 2016 deadline.
+Analysts were assigned to these EHs in order to ensure that the EHs successfully started the program by the 2016 deadline.
 Based on those efforts, a total of 14 new hospitals attested for program year 2016.
 DHCS obtained information from OSHPD, the state department to which all California hospitals report data, to determine if any other eligible EHs had not attested.
 DHCS reviewed the OSHPD data to determine if the EHs Average Length of Stay (ALOS) was 25 days or fewer and if the location had 10 percent or more Medicaid discharges.
 From this review, DHCS determined that 40 hospitals could possibly be eligible.
 Prior to the closure of the 2016 program year, outreach efforts focused on enrolling EHs that had not yet attested to the program.